dolittle/migrations/DotNET.SDK/v4-v5/README.md

 Another benefit of making this explicit is that you get well formed events that tell a story.

+If you have event processors / event handlers that work with a database and handles an event by explicitly creating entries in the database, you should consider moving to using the idea of **upsert** (insert or update).
+This will then help you enable replay scenarios without creating duplicates in the database, If an entity is already there, just update it.
+MongoDB has this concept built in and is called `upsert` - you can find more details [here](https://docs.mongodb.com/manual/reference/method/db.collection.update/).

 ### ExecutionContext

 The execution context that exists in Dolittle, holds information that is relevant to